joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 <dt>Controller</dt>
 <dd>A controler adjusts the system, and recieves feeback from it, in order to manage individual components, interactions among components and emergent properties.</dd>

+<dt>Process model</dt>
+<dd>What a controller believes about a process, including the current state of the process, how the it operates, and how to interact with it.</dd>

+<dt>Mental model</dt>
+<dd>What a person believes about a process, including the current state of the process, how the it operates, and how to interact with it.</dd>

 ## Perspectives